 Simply restricting the sample to observably similar plants across periods increases the estimated impact of the 1603 grant from 2.9 to 4 percentage points.
-This suggests that there are low productivity PTC plants and/or high productivity 1603 plants that do not fall within the same coarsened cell than do pre-period plants.

-lie in the common support across periods.
+This suggests that there are low productivity PTC plants and/or high productivity 1603 plants that do not lie in the common support across periods.
 Allowing for increasingly time-varying group level unobservables has remarkably little effect on the estimates.
 The estimated productivity reduction in column 4 of 3.72 percentage points (12 percent) is similar to our preferred IV estimate, despite relying on different identifying assumptions.